 Penny Coffee is next to the Cyklomost slobody bridge (Freedom Cycle Bridge – although it was almost called the Chuck Norris bridge after an internet campaign).
 If you’re there on the weekend, it becomes some kind of promenade, great for people watching.
 The bridge extends high over the river Morava and leads to the open, serene Austrian fields and the Schlosshof Castle.

-Our Spotter Eva writes about how Bratislava is becoming an evermore bicycle friendly city, although still mainly outside of the city center.
+Our Spotter Eva writes about how Bratislava is becoming an evermore bicycle-friendly city, although still mainly outside of the city center.
 And she has some great tips for a ride.
-“There are great bike routes on both sides of the Danube leading along the city as well as amazing ones in the hills of Malé Karpaty for the ones loving adventure.”
+“There are great bike routes on both sides of the Danube leading along with the city as well as amazing ones in the hills of Malé Karpaty for the one’s loving adventure.”

 Day 1: 19:00 – 23:00

-Obyvacka is one of Pauline’s favorite dinner spots.
-Her boyfriend is addicted to meat and fried foods and Pauline prefers healthier options such as salads or pasta, and Obyvacka does both very well.
+Obyvacka is our local’s favorite dinner spot.
+It’s for people who are addicted to meat and fried foods and or that prefer healthier options such as salads or pasta, and Obyvacka does both very well.
 But most of all it’s the “old living room” atmosphere Paulina recommends this place for.
 Retro-looking sofas, dim lights as well as the books stuck on the wall… If you’re lucky, you could enjoy some live unplugged music too!

 Day 1: 23:00 – …